getgort/getgort.github.io/templates-response-envelope.md

 | `.Response.Structured` | bool | `true` if the command output is valid JSON.
 If so, then it also be unmarshalled as `.Payload`; else `.Payload` will be a string (equal to `.Response.Out`).
 | `.Response.Title` | string | A title.
 Usually only set by the relay for certain internally-detected errors.
 Generally a short description of the result.

-### .Data
+## .Data

-The `.Data` object contains about the command execution, including its duration and exit status.
+The `.Data` object contains data about the command execution, including its duration and exit status.
 If the relay sets an an explicit internal error, it will be here as well.

 | Syntax | Type | Description |
 | ------ | ---- | ----------- |